About SAAM

 University of Washington Resources

-If you or someone you know experiences sexual or gender-based violence, you may wish to seek our resources or support.
+If you or someone you know has experienced sexual or gender-based violence, you may wish to seek our resources or support.
 The resources below provide guidance on how to navigate these situations and provide support while respecting a survivor’s privacy.

 Additional Resources